Family Roles in Addiction

 The family as a unit can suffer without these codependent roles.
 Without the assumed roles, family members may not know how to act around the addict before, during, and after treatment.
 Comprehensive treatment includes the family.
 When undergoing treatment, the addict is learning about who they are and their role in their family.
 They gain self-confidence, tools to cope with stress, boredom, anxiety, depression, and other feelings.

 By addressing the family as a whole, therapy can help the family cope, push negative feelings away, and focus the proper amount of attention on the addict.
 Family therapy may reveal the foundation of each family member’s role.
 We all have a part to play in our families.

 Addressing the roles we play is vital to working toward our own recovery or the recovery of a family member.
 Asking questions, facing realities, and admitting we need help are strengths.
 With this strength, we find who we are and who we will become.

 Addiction affects everyone in the family.
 Facing a loved one’s addiction isn’t easy.
 The first impulse of the family, when faced with addiction, is to ignore it or hide it.
 Neither reaction is a long-term solution to their loved one’s alcohol or substance dependence.
 Taking on roles diminishes the family’s ability to help the addict.
 Instead, the roles adopted by the family hinder treatment, increase the use of alcohol or substances, and can delay the family from seeking help.
 Every family member needs to understand their role and how they can help not only themselves, but the addict, as well.
 Recovery is not a process that is achieved alone.
 Family members are essential in helping an addict succeed, once they complete treatment.
 Including family members in individual therapy sessions built around addressing their roles and feelings towards the addict strengthens the recovery process.
-To learn how you can be involved in supporting your loved one, contact Achieve Medical Center by calling today at (858) 221-0344.
+To learn how you can be involved in supporting your loved one, contact Achieve Concierge by calling today at (858) 221-0344.